 The “Parameters” section allows you to further refine your recommendations.

-Once Sections 1-4 (Tool, Material, Operation and Machine) are complete, the “Parameters” section will auto-fill default values for:
+Once Sections 1-4 (Tool, Material, Operation and Machine) are complete, the “Parameters” section will auto-fill with the suggested starting parameters.

-The “Parameters” section gives you the ability to override these standard values to better suit your milling application.
+For some products the “Parameters” section will allow you to override these starting values to further define your application.
 These can be adjusted two ways:

-- These values can also be adjusted by dragging the sliders on the “ADOC/RDOC Adjuster” and “Tool Engagement Angle” graphics.
+2. These values can also be adjusted by dragging the sliders on the “ADOC/RDOC Adjuster”.

 Once all the information is filled in for the workpiece, end mill, machine setup, and programming parameters the “Recommendations” section will show speed and feed values that are appropriate for the tool, material, set-up, etc.

 The Speed/Feed Adjustment dials to the right of the “Recommendations” allow you to individually adjust the speed and/or feed to more conservative or more aggressive values.

 - Adjusting the “Speed” dial/slider to the left will reduce the SFM, and adjusting it to the right will increase the SFM.